 Exploring Each Circle

-Sinek’s visual representation of his formula for inspiring people into action involves three concentric circles.
+Sinek’s visual representation of his formula for inspiring people into action involves three concentric circles, Why, How, and What.
 The center circle, the core of the model, is marked “Why”.
 The next circle outward is “How.”
 And finally, the outer circle is labeled “What”.
 When thinking, acting, and communicating, focus on these three areas, in this order.

 Inner Circle: Why